LiorSinai/NonogramSolverCpp/README.md

 [nonogram_wiki]: https://en.wikipedia.org/wiki/Nonogram

-Run "main.exe --help" on the cmd line to see options.
+Compile and run "main --help" on the cmd line to see options.

 ## Algorithm
-### Complete solver
-Based on ideas by [Rosetta Code][rosetta_code].

-Algorithm
-- generate all possible rows and columns.
-This is done using unique integr partition permutations.
-This is very slow and memory intenstive.
-- do row and column sweeps
-	- discard possible rows/columns which do not fit in the current puzzle.
-	- determine if there are any cells that are the same colour in all possibilities.
-- if there are more than 1 possible row/column after constraint propagation, try place possible rows, and see if all possible columns fit.
-This can be very slow and memory intenstive.

 ### Fast solver

 Based on ideas by [Jan Wolter][Wolter_survey] and [Steve Simpson][lancaster_solver].

 Algorithm
-- do constraint propagation with row and column sweeps
+- Do constraint propagation with row and column sweeps.
-	- find the left-most and right-most match for each row/column.
+	- Find the left-most and right-most match for each row/column.
 This is done using a Nondeterministic Finite State Machine and Thompsons algorithm.
 This is an O(n^2) algorithm.
 See my blog [post][nfa_post] for more detail.
-	- find intersections.
+	- Find overlaps.
 This is done by finding a "changer sequence".
 See the example below.
 It is made by replacing each symbol with a counter which increments everytime the symbols change e.g. from BLACK to WHITE.
-Counter values which are in the same index in both left and right are overlaps.
+Counter values which are in the same index in both left and right matches are overlaps.
-	- a simple filler which adds very simple clues that the left-right algorithm sometimes misses e.g. a white after ending a black sequence.
+	- A simple filler which adds very simple clues that the left-right algorithm sometimes misses e.g. a white after ending a black sequence.
-- if this fails, guess and then go back to constraint propagation
+- If this fails, guess and then go back to constraint propagation.
-	- first try to find find contradictions -> guesses which are obviously wrong.
+	- First try to find contradictions -> guesses which are obviously wrong.
 This will happen if there are no matches for the line matcher.
-The opposite guess is therefore true.
+The opposite guess is therefore correct.
-	- otherwise save the current grid and make a binary guess.
+	- Otherwise save the current grid and make a binary guess.
 Backtrack if it is wrong.
 This is O(2^n), so it can very easily lead down a never ending spiral of guesses.

 <pre>
 Example by [Steve Simpson][lancaster_fast]: